DaniCalifornia/ecs-jmx/README.md

 ## Pre-reqs

-1. Access to an AWS account (DD sandbox or personal)
+Access to an AWS account (DD sandbox or personal)
-2. Install the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 ## Creating an ECS cluster

 ### Step 1: Create an SSH key pair

 Create a key pair so you can SSH into your EC2 instances following these instructions: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html

 Download the private key file to a super secret location (or Downloads if you're basic)

 ### Step 2: Create a new ECS cluster